dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 Input: I do not know about you but i be feel 22
 Output: not know feel 22

+After we obtain clean text, we use any of the vectorization or embedding methods mentioned below to convert string to numbers.

+---

 # Introduction to LSTM and GRU